com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

 ### Historical Data Collection Evolution

-It is important to note that "_due to changes in the data collection and processing procedures over time, there are unique periods of record available depending on the event type_."
+It is important to note that "_due to changes in the data collection and processing procedures over time_" from the NAOO, "_there are unique periods of record available depending on the event type_" in our dataset.
 Specifically, as illustrated in the image below, we have the following three distinct phases:

 1. **1950-1954:** Only tornado events were recorded
 2. **1955-1995:** Expanded to include tornados, thunderstorm wind, and hail